State / Territory Benefits - New York

 In addition, you must fill out and return to the same address the Report of Legal Blindness.

 State Veterans' Nursing Homes: The New York State Veterans' Homes are skilled nursing facilities owned and operated by the New York State Department of Health and SUNY for Veterans and their dependents.
 They exist to provide quality care to all eligible Veterans and dependents in need of skilled nursing care and rehabilitative services.
 There are five New York State Veterans Homes in the State.
-NYS Veterans Home at St. Albans a 250-bed facility, NYS Veterans Home at Batavia a 126 bed facility adjacent to the Veterans Affairs Medical Center, NYS Veterans Home at Oxford operates at 242- bed Veterans home, Long Island State Veterans Home and NYS Veterans Home at Montrose a 250-bed facility.
+NYS Veterans Home at St. Albans a 250-bed facility, NYS Veterans Home at Batavia a 126-bed facility adjacent to the Veterans Affairs Medical Center, NYS Veterans Home at Oxford operates at 242-bed Veterans home, Long Island State Veterans Home a 350-bed skilled nursing facility and NYS Veterans Home at Montrose a 252-bed facility.

 - Have entered active duty from the State of New York or be a New York State resident for one year prior to application for admission; and

 - Veteran must also have had an honorable discharge from the US Armed Forces; and